Shea Emry

-Shea Emry (born April 23, 1986) is a former Canadian football linebacker who played eight seasons in the Canadian Football League (CFL).
-He was drafted by the Montreal Alouettes in the first round of the 2008 CFL Draft and would play there for six seasons before signing with the Toronto Argonauts in 2014.
+Shea Emry (born April 23, 1986) is a Canadian former professional football linebacker who played eight seasons in the Canadian Football League (CFL).
+He was drafted by the Montreal Alouettes in the first round of the 2008 CFL draft and would play there for six seasons before signing with the Toronto Argonauts in 2014.
 He played CIS Football at the University of British Columbia after playing three seasons of NCAA Football at Eastern Washington.

 He is the founder and CEO of WellMen Project, a men's adventure club which aims to empower men to take initiative in their own mental wellness.

 Professional career

 Montreal Alouettes

 Emry spent 6 seasons with the Montreal Alouettes of the CFL, spanning from the 2008 CFL season through the 2013 CFL season.
 His best season with the Als was the 2012 season in which he was named a CFL All-Star after recording a career-high 87 tackles.
 He finished his time with Montreal amassing 261 tackles (average of 43.5 tackles per season), 44 special teams tackles, 13 sacks, 4 interceptions, 1 fumble recovery and 1 defensive touchdown.